United States 17 min

 While cultural challenges may be more subtle than market and labor challenges, they are still significant and should not be overlooked.
 Consider the following:

 Communication styles.
-The US favors a more direct communication style, but employs a much more indirect approach to negative feedback.
-Both of these things may be radically different to what you and your existing team are used to.
+The US favors a more direct communication style but employs a much more indirect approach to negative feedback.
+Both of these things may be radically different from what you and your existing team are used to.

 Decision-making.
 Companies in the US generally prefer a flat or shallow organizational hierarchy and value individual input and contributions.
 This may be jarring if your company has a more hierarchical approach to organization.